-Gone are the Christmas concerts and Christmas carols of the past.
+In some areas, gone are the Christmas concerts and Christmas carols of the past.
 Instead, some feel that they can only say “Happy Holidays”, have “Winter Concerts” and put up “Holiday trees”.
 Increasingly there is a growing resentment to this perceived removal of Christmas from the dialogue in public schools.

 Is the removal of Christmas from the dialogue of public schools a goal of those seeking to make public schooling more equitable and inclusive?
 The answer is a resounding, “NO”.
 Christmas is a celebration observed by a significant portion of our communities.

 While no one wants to remove Christmas from the overarching narrative, there is an attempt to “de-center” it from being the dominant celebration of public schooling.

 At Christmas time, there are often trees, lights, decorations and songs brought in and shared with schools and students.
-Usually since staff are not reflective of the wider diversity of the communities they serve and the majority celebrate Christmas and bring its spirit to school with them for weeks ahead.
+Usually since staff are not reflective of the wider diversity of the communities they serve.
+The majority celebrate Christmas and bring its spirit to school with them for weeks ahead.

-The move to “Winter Concerts” is in no way meant to devalue Christmas but instead situate it within the context of the wider reality- we now live in a diverse world that is accessible at the touch of a button on a keyboard.
+The move to “Winter Concerts” is in no way meant to devalue Christmas but instead situate it within the context of the wider reality.
+We now live in a diverse world that is accessible at the touch of a button on a keyboard.

 This means not reducing it to a “samosa and sari” (dress up and bring your food) day but allowing these celebrations a similar space as Christmas.
-It is not about replacing Christmas but recognizing that we are a part of a cosmopolitan society.
+It is not about replacing Christmas.
+It’s about recognizing that we are a part of a cosmopolitan society.

-We need to work together to ensure that ours is a truly inclusive society and this includes being able to say Merry Christmas and acknowledge it as ONE of the many celebrations that we are privileged to share in Canada.
+Working together we can ensure that ours is a truly inclusive society, including being able to say “Merry Christmas” and acknowledge it as ONE of the many celebrations that we are privileged to share in Canada.